Webbmekanikern/woocommerce/README.md

 * doesn't prefill, prompt or force the customer to use the registered address for the company.
 * activates the invoice when the order status is changed to Processing, instead of Completed.
 * adds a specific email address field used for invoices.
+* populates the invoice fields when the checkout form is re-submited.